MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/deno/index.md

             run: deno test -A --unstable
     ```

 A variation without the matrix strategy.
+And using v2 instead of a commit hash.

 - `deno.yml`
     ```yaml